There are many luaus in Maui all with unique differences. Some are best for families others are more romantic for couples.

 1251 Front Street, West Maui

-Often considered the most authentic Hawaiian Luau, the Old Lahaina Luau offers a premium open bar, regional cuisine in the luau buffet with kalua pig, Polynesian mahi mahi, Pulehu steak and much more.
-Their hula and music are award-winning.
-To book this, please do ahead of time as they are one of the busiest and most popular luaus on Maui.
-Call (808) 892-3177 for the guaranteed best rate for Old Lahaina Luau tickets.
+Often considered the most authentic Hawaiian Luau, the Old Lahaina Luau offers a premium open bar, regional cuisine in the luau buffet with kalua pig, Polynesian mahi mahi, Pulehu steak, and much more.
+Their hula and music almost make up for not having any fire dancing.
+To book this, please do it ahead of time as they are one of the busiest and most popular luaus on Maui.

 Wailele Polynesian Luau